A statistical reconstruction algorithm for positronium lifetime imaging using time-of-flight positron emission tomography: Introduction

 \section{Introduction}

-The physics that enables positronium lifetime imaging (PLI) with time-of-flight (TOF) positron emission tomography (PET) has recently been elucidated, and the feasibility of PLI has been experimentally demonstrated \cite{moskal2019feasibility,moskal2019positronium,ote2022deep}.
-PET is widely used for revealing the functional state of an organ or tissue by the uptake of a specific PET molecule as governed by its physiological and biochemical interactions with the body.
-On the other hand, PLI measures the lifetime of positronium, which is a meta-stable electron-positron pair formed by a positron released by a PET molecule \cite{harpen2004positronium}.
-Interactions between positronium and nearby molecules such as oxygen that contain an unpaired electron will shorten its lifetime.
-Therefore, the positronium lifetime can quantitatively reflect the presence and concentration of such molecules in the tissue microenvironment independent of the uptake mechanism of the PET molecule.
-This is of clinical interest because, for example, hypoxic tissues are resistant to many therapeutics \cite{shibuya2020oxygen,moskal2021positronium2}.
-Knowing the local tissue oxygenation may lead to better treatment outcomes for cancer.
-Also, PLI could open the door for the creation of novel contrast mechanisms for PET.
+Positronium lifetime imaging (PLI) with time-of-flight (TOF) positron emission tomography (PET) represents a recent advancement in medical imaging, with its feasibility substantiated through various experimental studies \cite{moskal2019feasibility, moskal2019positronium, moskal2020performance, shibuya2020oxygen, zgardzinska2020studies}.
+Traditional PET is known for assessing the functional state of organs or tissues through the uptake of specific PET molecules.
+In contrast, PLI aims to measure the lifetime of positronium that is a meta-stable electron-positron pair formed by the positrons emitted by PET molecules \cite{harpen2004positronium}.
+More precisely, it measures the lifetime of so-called ortho-positronium (o-P) that can be significantly affected by the interaction of an o-P with nearby molecules, such as oxygen, that possess an unpaired electron.
+As a result, o-P lifetime may serve as a quantitative marker of such molecule presences in the tissue microenvironment, independent of the traditional PET molecule uptake mechanisms.
+This capability can be significant in clinical contexts.
+For instance, it may be used to identify hypoxic tissues that are often resistant to therapies \cite{shibuya2020oxygen,moskal2021positronium2}, potentially enabling enhanced treatment strategies for conditions like cancer.

-Presently, PLI is demonstrated under the assumption of perfect TOF resolution so that events can be precisely localized to their origins in space \cite{moskal2021positronium,moskal2021testing}.
-However, the present TOF PET systems have a resolution in the range of 200 - 600 ps FWHM \cite{karp2020pennpet,spencer2021performance,alberts2021clinical}, corresponding to a spatial resolution of 3-9 cm.
-For such systems, the naive reconstruction method using backprojection yields PLI images that have poor resolution and are likely to be quantitatively inaccurate.
-Therefore, PLI reconstruction under finite TOF resolutions is a topic of interest and significance.